 - Recruit new Ambassadors/Patrons

 - Recruit new board members

 - Form MOUs with new collaborators

-- Secure state/federal govt funding support for new major program(s)
+- Secure state/federal govt funding support for a new major program(s)

-- Review performance against agreed KPIs, conduct follow-up surveys.
+- Review performance against agreed KPIs and conduct follow-up surveys.